-The IMO has been devising strategies to reduce greenhouse gases ("GHG") and carbon emissions from ships.
-According to the announcement in 2018, the IMO plans to initiate measures to reduce CO2 emission intensity by at least 40% by 2030 and 70% by 2050 from the levels in 2008.
-It also plans to introduce measures to reduce GHG emissions by 50% by 2050 from the 2008 levels.
-These are likely to be achieved by setting energy efficiency requirements, energy-saving technology and encouraging shipowners to use alternative fuels such as biofuels, and electro-/synthetic fuels such as hydrogen or ammonia.
-It may also include limiting the speed of the ships.
+Achieving these targets will require a combination of energy efficiency requirements and energy saving technologies, in addition to encouraging shipowners to use alternative fuels such as biofuels and electro-/synthetic fuels such as hydrogen or ammonia.
+It may also include limiting the speed of ships.
 Currently, there is uncertainty regarding the exact measures that the IMO will undertake to achieve these targets.
-Although the current macroeconomic environment is the main deterrent, IMO-related uncertainty is also a key factor preventing ship owners from placing new orders, as the vessels with conventional propulsion systems may have a high environmental compliance cost and possibly result in faster depreciation in asset values in the future.
-Some shipowners have decided to manage this risk by ordering LNG-fueled/methanol ships in order to comply with stricter regulations that may be announced in future.
+IMO-related uncertainty is a key factor preventing shipowners from placing new orders, as the vessels with conventional propulsion systems may have a high environmental compliance cost and possibly faster depreciating asset values in the future.
+Some shipowners have decided to manage this risk by ordering LNG-/methanol-fueled ships to comply with stricter regulations that may be announced in future.